Raghavendra-Gali/CompetitiveProgramming/README.md

 # CompetitiveProgramming

-This Repository contains solutions for some of the Questions from interview Cake
+This Repository contains solutions for some of the Questions from interview Cake.
+NOTE:Some Solutions might be obvious